 Although the vast majority of hospital stays are relatively brief compared to the maximum 150 days in a benefit period, there were very lengthy hospital stays as a result of COVID and long COVID.
 And although it is an unpleasant thought, there are other conditions that can be very debilitating but not lead to one’s demise.
 As a result, those on Medicare should know that once one exceeds a 90-day hospitalization, so-called “lifetime reserve days” are used.
 Lifetime reserve days are the last 60 days of one’s maximum 150 hospital benefit total.
 They are aptly named because lifetime reserve days do not replenish.
 If you use them, you permanently reduce your 150 days by the number of lifetime reserve days used.

 For students of healthcare history, an interesting era surrounded the passage of the Medicare Catastrophic Coverage Act of 1988 which was repealed by Congress in November 1989.
 This Act increased Medicare’s hospital benefit but was funded through additional taxes levied on those already on Medicare.
-An interesting YouTube video shows Illinois Congressman Dan Rostenkowski, then Chairman of the House Ways and Means Committee, being heckled by a crowd of senior citizens in his district.
-The video is only two minutes in length so watch it if you can.
+An interesting YouTube clip shows Illinois Congressman Dan Rostenkowski, then Chairman of the House Ways and Means Committee, being heckled by a crowd of elderly in his district.
+The video is only two minutes long so watch it if you can.

 In summary, if you are on Medicare or caring for someone who is, you should know how Medicare’s hospital coverage works.
 You should also plan to have a Medicare supplement if you are on original Medicare so that you have catastrophic hospital coverage.
 If you have retiree medical or are on an Advantage Plan, we recommend you determine whether you have additional hospital coverage through retiree medical or the Advantage Plan and how much coverage you have.